 The Baptist Student Ministries Office (BSM) provides a broad base of religious and social activities for students on the Dallas campus.
-Activities include Bible studies, local mission opportunities, retreats, and domestic and international mission trips.
+Activities include Bible studies, local mission opportunities, retreats, and mission trips.
 The BSM is committed to providing a well-balanced program of ministry opportunities for all students on the Dallas campus.
 Recreational activities are planned for all students around cultural and sports events in the metroplex area.
-Medical missions experiences are also provided for interested students.